puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 }
 {% endhighlight %}

-Puppet compares the control expression to each case, in the order the cases are listed.
+Puppet compares the control expression to each case and the order the cases are listed.
 Puppet will execute the block of code associated with the first matching case, and ignore the remainder of the statement.

 - Basic cases are compared with the `==` operator (which is case-insensitive).
 - Regular expression cases are compared with the `=~` operator (which is case-sensitive).